Paraty, Southern Coast, Brazil

 1 night & 2 day Sailing Expedition - Angra to Angra

-Depart and arrive back into Angra dos Reis, a 2-day sail takes you to deserted coves for sundowners, the jaw-droppingly beautiful beach of Lopez Mendez on Ilha Grande, with the chance to get back to nature snorkeling, surfing, meditating and star gazing!
+Depart and arrive back into Angra dos Reis, a 2-day sail takes you to deserted coves for sundowners, the jaw-droppingly beautiful beach of Lopez Mendez on Ilha Grande, with the chance to get back to nature snorkelling, surfing, meditating and star gazing!

 Birdwatching at Pousada Picinguaba